Updated article originally published November 18, 2020.

-Courses like physical education (P.E.), dance, and drama are perhaps the most affected by the shift to remote learning.
+Courses like physical education (P.E.), dance, and drama are perhaps the most challenging to conduct remotely.

-Previously, a teacher could watch the students participate in physical activity and grade them based on their involvement, skill, and ability to complete challenges.
-Now, students and instructors are communicating virtually from their living rooms.
+In person, a teacher can watch the students participate in physical activity and grade them based on their involvement, skill, and ability to complete challenges.
+Online, students and instructors communicate virtually from their living rooms.

 Teaching and grading students online in physical courses might sound complicated, but some solutions can be effective.
-Here are some ideas on how teachers can maintain a quality curriculum and still abide by social distancing rules:
+Here are some ideas on how teachers can maintain a quality curriculum:

 - Recorded sessions: Students can record their workouts, dance routines, or skits and submit them to an online platform for evaluation.
 Keep in mind students under 18 will need parental consent to post their images online.

 - Live-stream classes: Instructors can host live activity sessions, such as weight training, stretching, and yoga, where students can join via video.
 Live sessions like this also work for improv classes and dance instruction.